 A portrait in historical and contemporary perspectives of the rich world of humanities, with its fertile resources for addressing humanity's perennial concerns.
 The seminar ranges across the spectrum of human experience, utilizes a variety of theoretical and artistic approaches, and its topics vary from semester to semester.
 Student are expected to actively engage the material, to present their own research, and to use the class meetings as a forum for thoughtful conversation and their inquiry.
 The course aims to challenge students to synthesize their knowledge and experience.
 2 hours lecture.
-Offered each spring.
+Offered in the spring on an as needed basis.
+Pre-requisite: HU201 or the equivalent in another humanities discipline.